duanegit/ES1050-DP3-Comms/README.md

 ## Sensing Subsystems
 See the *ArduinoLib/Sensing* subdirectory.
 This subdirectory contains a varied set of individual code samples for some common sensors such as:
+- Pushbutton with debouncing and modulo-N activation: *Mod4_PBExp.ino*
 - Photoresistor: see *PhotoResExp.ino*
 - IR Receiver (photodiode with bias resistors on PCB): see *IRRecvExp.ino*